Mod-p Poincar\'e Duality in p-adic Analytic Geometry

 satisfying:

 \begin{thm} (Classical Poincar\'e Duality) Let $X$ be a compact complex manifold $X$ of pure dimension $d$.
 Then the pairing

 is perfect for any $i\geq 0$. \end{thm}

-Then one can try to show analogues of Theorem~\ref{thm:intro-poincare-classical} for other cohomology theories.
-In general, it is expected that a version of Theorem~\ref{thm:intro-poincare-classical} should hold for any reasonable cohomology theory.
-We mention only some results in this direction that will be relevant in this paper.
+It is a meaningful question to ask if Poincar\'e Duality holds for other cohomology theories and other ``geometries''.
+In fact, Poincar\'e Duality is one of the axioms of a Weil cohomology theory (see \cite[\textsection 1.2]{Kleiman}).
+So it is expected that interesting cohomology theories should satisfy (a version) of Poincar\'e Duality.
+We now discuss examples of other cohomology theories satisfying Poincar\'e Duality and then formulate the main result of this paper.

-Now suppose that $X$ is a variety over a field $k$.
-Then Grothendieck et.\,al.\,defined \'etale cohomology groups of $\rm{H}^i_{\et}(X_{\ov{k}}, \bf{F}_{\ell})$ for any prime $\ell$.
-These are finite $\bf{F}_\ell$-dimensional vector spaces with a continuous action of the absolute Galois group $G_k$.
+For a fixed field $k$ and a prime number $\ell$, A.\,Grothendieck has defined (geometric) \'etale cohomology groups of any $k$-variety.
+More precisely, there is a functorial assignment

-Even though this is sometimes useful to consider $\bf{F}_{\ell}$-coefficients for $\ell$ equal to characteristic of $k$, this theory behaves similar to the classical theory of singular cohomology only if $\ell$ is different from the characteristic of $k$.
-In this situation, one can show many analogues of the classical results in this algebraic set-up.
-In particular, one can show an analogue of Poincar\'e Duality.
+that sends a $k$-variety $X$ to its $i$-th geometric \'etale cohomology group with coefficients in $\bf{F}_\ell$.
+It turns out that the theory of \'etale cohomology groups behaves especially well if $\ell$ is coprime to the characteristic of $k$.
+In this situation, one can show analogues of many results in the theory of singular cohomology of complex-analytic spaces.
+In particular, it turns out that the groups $\rm{H}^i(X_{\ov{k}}, \bf{F}_\ell)$ are finite for qcqs $X$, and the following version of Poincar\'e Duality holds: